ByAUJay

 Step 4: Implement User-Friendly Flows

-- Single sign-on (SSO) with social proof.
+- Use single sign-on (SSO) with some social proof to back it up.

-- Real-time feedback on verification status.
+- Give users real-time updates on their verification status.

 Step 5: Ensure Data Privacy & Security